sssbaconegg/avocadoremi/README.md

 # avocadoremi
-Now is the time of oss class.
+Now is the time of OSS class.